 Former Pakistan leg spinner Ali Hussain Rizvi was born in Karachi on January 6, 1974.
-His solitary Test appearance was marred by gloom from monsoon rains.
+His solitary test appearance was marred by the gloom of monsoon rains.
 Ali Hussain Rizvi earned his solitary Test match cap for Pakistan on sheer merit.
-But as the like Monsoon rains, injury and illness starred in this game.
+But as the monsoon rained, injury and illness starred in this game.
 The play was possible for only two days.
-This was a Test between Pakistan and South Africa at Sheikhupura the hometown of Aqib Javed in October 1997.
+This was a test between Pakistan and South Africa at Sheikhupura, the hometown of Aqib Javed, in October 1997.

 Lance Klusener played because Allan Donald was injured, and South Africa included both their spinners as Schultz had flown home.
-After the washed out the first day, Kallis was rushed into hospital with appendicitis and Jonty Rhodes replaced him.
+After being washed out the first day, Kallis was rushed into the hospital with appendicitis, and Jonty Rhodes replaced him.

-Pakistan was reinforced by Wasim Akram after six months with a bad shoulder but lost Waqar Younis to a bruised foot.
-Then Pakistan added Ali Hussain Rizvi in the Test match.
+Pakistan was reinforced by Wasim Akram after six months of lying off with a bad shoulder and losing Waqar Younis to a bruised foot.
+Then Pakistan added Ali Hussain Rizvi to the Test match.
 In addition to a senior leg break and googly bowler Mushtaq Ahmed, South Africa in a little over 115 overs and was helped by some good batting by Gary Kirsten 56, Adam Bacher 96, Skipper Hansie Cronje 50, Shaun Pollock 82, and Lance Klusener 58 rattle up a score of 402.
-Young leg spinner Ali Hussain bowled 18.3 overs bringing him two wickets for 72 runs.
+Young leg spinner Ali Hussain bowled 18.3 overs, bringing him two wickets for 72 runs.

-First, he got Pat Symcox caught by Muhammad Wasim and then Ali Naqvi catches Shaun Pollock for his second wicket.
-Ali Hussain Rizvi despite a funfair loop and plenty of turns looked out of his depth.
-In the third test, Waqar Younis came back and there was no place for Ali in the lineup.
+First, he got Pat Symcox caught by Muhammad Wasim, and then Ali Naqvi caught Shaun Pollock for his second wicket.
+Ali Hussain Rizvi, despite a funfair loop and plenty of turns, looked out of his depth.
+In the third test, Waqar Younis came back, and there was no place for Ali in the lineup.

-Ali Hussain Rizvi born and bred in Karachi had to bowl in the shadows of Mushtaq Ahmad for the most part of his career.
+Ali Hussain Rizvi, born and bred in Karachi, had to bowl in the shadows of Mushtaq Ahmad for the majority of his career.
 But it was a performance right out of the top drawer that brought him national recognition.
-It was against the South African on the letter’s same tour of Pakistan in 1997-98.
-Before the two teams entered the first Test at Rawalpindi Ali had already made his presence felt.
+It was against the South Africans on the letter’s same tour of Pakistan in 1997–98.
+Before the two teams entered the first Test at Rawalpindi, Ali had already made his presence felt.

-While the tourist played a drawn tour opener against PCB Combined XI at Karachi, Ali simply went on picking one wicket after another.
+While the tourists played a drawn tour opener against PCB Combined XI in Karachi, Ali simply went on picking one wicket after another.
 Ali Rizvi had a haul of 89 out of that.
-He was even better in the second inning, taking six for 57 his career-best figures for a match return of 11 wickets for 146 runs.
+He was even better in the second inning, taking six for 57, his career-best figures, for a match return of 11 wickets for 146 runs.

-In a career that lasted some seven years from 1993-94 to 1999-00, Ali Hussain Rizvi bagged a total of 171 wickets at 26.44 runs apiece.
+In a career that lasted seven years from 1993–94 to 1999–00, Ali Hussain Rizvi bagged a total of 171 wickets at 26.44 runs apiece.
 He appeared in only 54 first-class matches.
 He certainly could have played more.
-Ali Rizvi had a good tour of England in 1997 with the Pakistan A side, thus it seems unfortunate that his career was too short.
+Ali Rizvi had a good tour of England in 1997 with the Pakistan A side; thus, it seems unfortunate that his career was too short.